 Since the early days of the Religious Society of Friends (Quakers), God’s spirit has led Friends to be a prophetic witness and to take action in the world.

-As we developed these priorities, we recognized that we are living through extraordinary times: a deepening awareness of racial injustice and police brutality; the COVID-19 pandemic; an economic downturn that has escalated unemployment and profound inequalities; unequivocal evidence that the global climate crisis is here; and dire threats to the foundations of our democracy.
-While these multiple challenges evoke a heightened sense of distress, we also recognize that the threads that run through today’s crises originate in historical concerns that have long been the focus of FCNL’s advocacy.
+As we developed these priorities, we recognized that we are living through extraordinary times: dire threats to the foundations of our democracy, including attacks on our election infrastructure; an existential global climate crisis; renewed threats of global war; intensified awareness of racial injustice and police brutality; and painful economic turmoil exacerbated by the COVID-19 pandemic.
+While these multiple challenges evoke a heightened sense of distress and urgency, we also recognize that the threads that run through today’s crises originate in historical concerns that have long been the focus of FCNL’s advocacy.
 Our work continues to be understanding and addressing the root causes and long-term consequences of today’s crises and our enduring challenges.

 We are mindful that our nation has a special responsibility to redress the consequences of our history of slavery and genocide, together with ongoing race-based discrimination and oppression.
-With each priority below, we will identify, expose and work to eliminate institutional racism, institutional sexism, and other forms of systemic discrimination.
+With each priority below, we will identify, expose, and work to eliminate policies and practices that are racist, sexist, or otherwise discriminatory.

 The order of these priorities does not reflect their comparative importance.

-- Advocate for a justice system that is just and equitable, eliminates mass incarceration and police brutality, and establishes law-enforcement that is community-oriented and demilitarized.
+Advocate for a reimagined justice system that is fair, equitable, and transparent for all.
+Eliminate mass incarceration and police brutality and uphold restorative justice.

-- Address structural economic inequality through measures such as a fair and progressive tax system, a living wage for all, and an adequate social safety net.
+Address structural economic inequality, through measures such as a more equitable tax system, a living wage for all, and repairing and strengthening the social safety net programs.

-FCNL solicited the views and concerns of Quaker meetings, churches, and organizations around the country to help discern these priorities for our lobbying and public education work during the 117th Congress (2021-2022).
+FCNL solicited the views and concerns of Quaker meetings, churches, and organizations around the country to help discern these priorities for our lobbying and public education work during the 118th Congress (2023-2024).
 The priorities selected by Friends represent new leadings as well as continuity with the issues on which FCNL has previously worked.
+Our work is circumscribed by legislative opportunities, specific expertise, leadings, and available resources used in a strategic manner to allow for the greatest success.
 FCNL seeks to collaborate across the political spectrum to advance these priorities.
-Our work will be based on legislative opportunities, specific expertise, leadings, and available resources.
-In addition, The World We Seek (FCNL’s Policy Statement) gives FCNL the flexibility to respond to crises and to important legislative opportunities, as Way opens.
+The World We Seek (FCNL’s Policy Statement) gives FCNL the flexibility to respond to crises and to important legislative opportunities, as Way opens.

 Setting Legislative Priorities